RaysceneNS/rayscenens.github.io/_posts/2017-06-07-Insert-Audit-Information-In_your-Entities.md

 ---
-title: Automatically Insert Audit information in your Entities.
-excerpt: "By updating the audit information for your entities automatically as part of your SaveChanges() method, you eliminate the possibility that this crucial information is not managed correctly."
 tags: [Entity Framework]
 ---

 # Implement IAuditEntity to automatically audit your entities

+By updating the audit information for your entities automatically as part of your SaveChanges() method, you eliminate the possibility that this crucial information is not managed correctly.

+## Overview

 Sometimes its the little things that make big differences to the quality of a design.
 Needing to remember to set audit information into your entities when working with an ORM like Entity Framework will lead to inconsistent auditing of fields.
 However if we design a solution that can perform this task automatically as we use the entity then we will have removed a potential source of bugs.